Guide to Low Voltage Licensing

 Connecticut has an Apprentice Hiring Ratio as follows:

-Once licensed, Connecticut requires 4 hours of Continuing Education each year through accredited schools for the class license as issued
+Once licensed, Connecticut requires 4 hours of Continuing Education each year through accredited schools for the class license as issued.
+Please see our CEU Offering page here.

 - Class subject matter is determined by the Electrical Board based upon changes in sate and/or national codes